 Cotoneaster apiculatus, commonly called cranberry cotoneaster, is a dense, broad-upright, somewhat mounding deciduous shrub with stiffly arching branches.
 Typically grows to 3' tall with a spread to 6'.
 Small pinkish flowers in late spring give way to red (cranberry-like) berries (pomes) which mature in late summer and persist into winter.
 Rounded-ovate glossy green leaves (to 3/4" long) turn attractive shades of purple, red and bronze in autumn.

-Genus name comes from the Latin words cotoneum meaning quince and aster meaning resembling for its similarity to quince.
+Genus name comes from the Latin words cotoneum meaning quince and -aster meaning resembling.

 Specific epithet means terminating abruptly in a short and often sharp point.

 No serious insect or disease problems.
 Spider mites can be a problem in hot, dry conditions.
 As with many other rose family members, there is some susceptibility to fireblight (sudden wilting and darkening of the stems).